Metro Transit (Omaha)

-Metro Transit, previously known as Metro Area Transit, is the mass transportation provider for Omaha, Nebraska.
+Metro Transit, previously known as Metro Area Transit, is an American mass transportation provider for Omaha, Nebraska, United States.
 Metro currently operates around 135 buses throughout the Omaha–Council Bluffs metropolitan area, including Bellevue, Ralston, La Vista, and Papillion in Nebraska and Council Bluffs in Iowa.
 Operated by the Omaha Transit Authority, a governmental subdivision of the State of Nebraska, Metro's board consists of a five-member board appointed by the mayor and confirmed by the Omaha City Council and the Douglas County Commissioners.

 The agency receives funds from local, state, and federal sources.
-The city has equipped its buses with bicycle carriers and onboard Wifi.
+The city has equipped its buses with bicycle carriers and onboard WiFi.
 The service hours of the entire system are generally from about 4:30 am–1:00 am on weekdays, 5:00 am-midnight on Saturdays, and 6:00 am–9:30 pm on Sundays, with many routes operating a shorter span.
 (Some routes operate as rush hour-only, weekday-only, or Monday-Saturday only).